openp2pdesign/makerlabs/README.md

-# PyMakerspaces
+# makerlabs
-Python library for accessing online data about Makerspaces, Fab Labs, Hackerspaces, TechShop...
+A python library for accessing online data about Makerspaces, Fab Labs, Hackerspaces, TechShop...

 # History
 This package continues the development of the discontinued package *PyMakerspaces* at [https://pypi.python.org/pypi/PyMakerspaces/](https://pypi.python.org/pypi/PyMakerspaces/)